neufeld/AXIOME3/README.md

 ===== Luigi Execution Summary =====
 ```

-5. Your "output" directory should looks something like this
+5. Your output directory should looks something like this

 ```
-output/
+test/
 ├── dada2
 │   ├── dada2_log.txt
 │   ├── dada2-rep-seqs.qza